pydanny/pydanny-event-notes/PyLadies/unittesting.rst

 Unit Testing
 ===============

-by Professor Ray Toal Loyala Marymount
+* by Professor Ray Toal Loyala Marymount
+* October 22, 2011

 How to unit test